HMD Motorsports: 2020

 HMD Motorsports entered the 2020 Formula Regional Americas Championship series with drivers David Malukas and Santiago Urrutia after the cancellation of the 2020 Indy Lights series.
 Logan Cusson joined the team starting at Barber Motorsports Park.
 Kyffin Simpson joined the team starting at Sebring International Raceway.
 David Malukas would win the Saturday race at Sebring.
 Marco Kacic joined the team for Circuit of the Americas.

 Formula Regional Oceania Trophy (2026)

 2026

 In July 2025, HMD Motorsports and USF Pro 200 team TJ Speed Motorsports announced they had joined forces to field three entries in the 2026 season of the Formula Regional Oceania Trophy.
 The three entries will compete as HMD Motorsports with TJ Speed.

-IMSA (2026)
+IMSA

 In September 2025, HMD Motorsports announced a partnership with Intersport Racing to field an Oreca 07 LMP2 car in the IMSA SportsCar Championship.
-Though the car will be fielded under the Intersport Racing name, it will be based at HMD Motorsport's facility in Brownsburg.
-In November 2025, the team announced its drivers for 2026 would be Intersport Racing's founder Jon Field, Oliver Jarvis, Job van Uitert, and Seth Lucas.
+The car was planned to be fielded under the Intersport Racing name and it would have been based at HMD Motorsport's facility in Brownsburg.
+Intersport instead would run the program in-house, only renting facilities from HMD.